J4Numbers/advent-2023/day-10/README.md

 python maze_runner.py -i input.txt
 ```

-This will answer part one of the question as described above.
+This will answer part one and part 2 of the question as described above.